 The world is crying out for change.
-The way we work and interact with each other will have to change if we are to move forward in a less destructive, careless way.
+The way we work and interact with each other will have to change if we are to move forward in a more sustainable, considerate way.
 No longer can the old values of self-interest, personal competitiveness, and results at all costs be sustainable.
 Values, collaboration, responsibility and a recognition that we are all in this together must prevail.
 These are the characteristics when leading from your higher self.

-We have to be more conscious of the choices we are making.
+We need to be more conscious of the choices we make.
 Our choices stem from two paradigms.
 One is the mind of the ego.
-When we are making choices from an ego paradigm the characteristics of our choices are cloaked in fear, scarcity, specialness, entitlement and a victim mentality.
+When we make choices from an ego paradigm, the characteristics of our options are often cloaked in fear, scarcity, a sense of specialness, entitlement, and a victim mentality.
 The other is the mind of our higher self.
-When we are making choices with this paradigm, they are loving, win/win, and come from a position of strength, equality, happiness, and joy based.
+When we make choices within this paradigm, they are loving, win-win, and come from a position of strength, equality, happiness, and joy.
 We all use these two minds sometimes, although we are often not aware of it.

 The higher mind

-The higher mind is, in fact, our right or true mind.
+The higher mind is, in fact, our proper mind.
 When the right-minded leader makes choices, it always results in peace, love, and happiness.
 It recognises that we are all connected and that our true nature is loving and inclusive.

 If we are not using our right mind, it is usually because we are afraid.
 We don’t like ourselves very much or feel guilty about something.
-Though we may not be consciously aware of it.
-In many cultures, especially in a work environment, leading and making choices from our right mind can seem fluffy and unrealistic.
-The reality is, it is tough and shows the strength of real character.
+However, we may not be consciously aware of it.
+In many cultures, especially in a work environment, leading and making choices with our right mind can seem fluffy and unrealistic.
+The reality is that it is tough and shows the strength of real character.
 It is indeed the road less travelled.

 Self-Awareness